 External/ statutory auditors

-Statutory audit is an external and independent audit by an external auditor to ascertain that the balance sheet and the profit and loss account are prepared according to the laid International Financial Reporting Standards and that they represent a true and fair view.
-External auditor report is attached to the published financial reports of the organization at the end of a trading period.
-Unlike internal audit which can be optional for small organizations; external audit is mandatory and is guided by the provisions in the Companies Acts.
+Statutory audit is an external and independent audit by an external auditor to ascertain that the preparation of balance sheet and the profit and loss account follows the laid International Financial Reporting Standards and that they represent a true and fair view.
+External auditor report will be available as an attachment to the published financial reports of the organization at the end of a trading period.
+Unlike internal audit which can be optional for small organizations; external audit is mandatory and must follow the provisions in the Companies Acts.

 Objectives of external audit